Intro to Events

 Event Naming Conventions

 Organize your events into categories, which are essentially folders for events.
-A category can be a product, feature or page.
+A category can be a product, feature, or page.
 We recommend using categories to organize actions your users take in different areas of your product.
-Examples:

-Use a standard naming pattern for defining events: we recommend using the Category – Event structure, as used in each of the examples above.
+Use a standard naming pattern for defining events, such as the Location – Action – Object pattern in the GIF above.

 Choose a standard tense (either past or present) for your event names.
 For example, if you use the present tense, you’ll want to name your event ‘Start Checkout’ instead of ‘Started Checkout’ (past tense).